beitezhu/myportfolio/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:,<br>

 I am a product manager and marketing professional with 7 years of experience in the tech industry.
-I have successfully designed and launched app and SaaS products.
-Expertise in Product Strategy, Project Management, Market Research, and Marketing Strategy (including Growth Marketing and Product Marketing) for both B2B and B2C products.
+I have successfully designed and launched apps and SaaS products, specializing in Networking, Backup, and Security.

-I began my career as a marketing specialist, where I handled various aspects of marketing, including B2B to B2C marketing, digital marketing, and channel marketing.
-As part of my job, I frequently traveled to Southeast Asia, which sparked ideas for improving our products.
-This ultimately led me to transfer teams and transition into the role of a product manager.
+My experience has refined my skills in Product Strategy, Project Management, and Market Survey.
+At Synology, I led a team of over 20 engineers in developing a networking app and Web OS, where we achieved a surge in the app's App Store rating from 3 to 4.8 within just three months.
+Additionally, I launched a Multi-Factor Authentication (MFA) product for SaaS, significantly enhancing security for 5 million users.

-My marketing and literary background allows me to understand marketing dilemmas and think from a human perspective, and professionally, I’m able to transfer business concepts into a final product.
+Furthermore, my marketing and literary background enables me to understand marketing dilemmas and think from a human perspective.
+Professionally, I’m able to transfer business concepts into a final product.
 I am in interested in exploring different products and opportunies. 🌿

 ![image](../assets/image/my_expertise.png)